ConesaLab/MORE/README.md

+**This repository has been migrated to [BiostatOmics](https://github.com/BiostatOmics/MORE/).
+Please redirect to the new repository for the latest updates and contributions.**

 # MORE

 MORE (Multi-Omics REgulation) is an R package for the application of Generalized Linear Models (GLM) with Elastic Net